-- 1. The BRP requires that undeveloped parcels acquired through the BRP be retired through the imposition of deed restrictions on development. - 2.
-We recommend that the BRP administrator be required to record a restrictive covenant on the title of each parcel acquired through the BRP stating that the parcel will be permanently restricted from water service and any type of residential construction. - 3.
-We recommend that the restrictive covenant specify that all requirements will run with the land and will be binding on future owners. - 4.
+- 1. The BRP requires that undeveloped parcels acquired through the BRP be retired. - 2.
+We recommend that the BRP administrator be required to record a restrictive covenant on the deed of each parcel acquired through the BRP stating that the parcel will be permanently restricted from water service and any type of residential construction. - 3.
+We recommend that the restrictive covenant specify that all requirements will carry with the land and will be binding on future owners. - 4.
 The best approach to preventing development of retired parcels by future owners is for the restrictive covenant to specify that if the retired parcel changes ownership, the deed restriction must be recorded to permanently document prohibited and permitted uses.